Pallavi-Sinha-12/Expense-Tracker-Chatbot/README.md

 ```bash
   rasa run --enable-api
 ```
 This will start the RASA server on localhost.
 The default port is 5005.
+The RASA server will be used by the RASA actions endpoint and the RASA chatbot streamlit application.
+This may take a minute to start.
+Once the server is started, follow the next steps.

 **Terminal 2** : Run RASA actions endpoint in other terminal